 We cannot predict the nature of any future laws, regulations, interpretations, or applications, nor can we determine what effect additional governmental regulations or administrative orders, when and if promulgated, could have on our business.
 These potential effects could include, however, requirements for the reformulation of certain products to meet new standards, the recall or discontinuance of certain products, additional recordkeeping and reporting requirements, expanded documentation of the properties of certain products, expanded or different labeling, or additional scientific substantiation.
-Any or all of these requirements could have a material adverse effect on our business, financial condition, or results of operations.
+Any or all of these requirements could have a material adverse effect on our business, results of operations or financial condition.

-New regulations governing the marketing and sale of nutritional supplements could harm our business.
+$New\ regulations\ governing\ the\ marketing\ and\ sale\ of\ nutritional\ supplements\ could\ harm\ our\ business.$

 There has been an increasing movement in the United States and other markets to increase the regulation of dietary supplements, which could impose additional restrictions or requirements in the future.
 In the United States, for example, some legislators and industry critics continue to push for increased regulatory authority by the FDA over nutritional supplements.
 Our business could be harmed if more restrictive legislation is successfully introduced and adopted in the future.
 In particular, the adoption of legislation requiring FDA approval of supplements or ingredients could delay or inhibit our ability to introduce new supplements.
 We face similar pressures in our other markets, particularly in China where certain government ministries announced in January 2019 a comprehensive 100-day campaign focusing on companies involved in the sale of certain products, including nutritional supplements and health products.
-This campaign, which may not have formally concluded, is also currently the subject of a "look-back review" being conducted by various Chinese governmental agencies, and could result in new legislation or regulation.
-In the United States, the FTC Guides Concerning the Use of Endorsements and Testimonials in Advertising ("Guides") require disclosure of material connections between an endorser and the company they are endorsing and require the disclosure of typical results when these are different from those reported by the endorser.
+This campaign, which may not have formally concluded, and may still be the subject of a "look-back review" being conducted by various Chinese governmental agencies, could result in new legislation or regulation.
+In the United States, the FTC's Guides Concerning the Use of Endorsements and Testimonials in Advertising (the "Guides") require disclosure of material connections between an endorser and the company they are endorsing and require the disclosure of typical results when these are different from those reported by the endorser.
 The requirements and restrictions of the Guides may diminish the impact of our marketing efforts and negatively impact our sales results.
 If we or our members fail to comply with these Guides, the FTC could bring an enforcement action against us and we could be fined and/or forced to alter our operations.
-Our operations also could be harmed if new laws or require us to reformulate our products.
+Our operations also could be harmed if new laws or regulations are enacted that restrict our ability to market or distribute nutritional supplements or impose additional burdens or requirements on nutritional supplement companies or require us to reformulate our products.